gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-10 17:53:50] - [Phase 3: Integration Test Refactoring] Completed refactoring of `tests/integration/logging/test_end_to_end_tracing.py`.
 The test now uses a simplified assertion model to verify the propagation of a single `master_trace_id`, aligning with the new tracing logic.

 [2025-08-10 18:46:22] - Phase 9.1 (Tracing Simplification) is complete.
 All tests are passing after refactoring the `MarketDataService` to use a single `trace_id` and enforcing its presence.
 The system is now more robust and easier to debug.

+[2025-08-10 22:10:00] - **Workflow Improvement**: Updated `workflowChecks.md` with a strict policy requiring a full test suite run immediately after any code refactoring or modification.
+This ensures all changes are validated against regressions before proceeding.